-Willow Haven Farm is a small, family farm located in New Tripoli, operated by Reuben and Tessa DeMaster and their children.
-Tessa’s family has owned the farm for over 60 years and everyone here works hard to bring fresh vegetables, pastured meats and special farm made items to you.
+To begin with, Willow Haven Farm is a small, family farm located in New Tripoli.
+The farm is operated by Reuben and Tessa DeMaster and their children.
+In fact, Tessa’s family has owned the farm for over 60 years.
+Furthermore, everyone here works hard to bring fresh vegetables, pastured meats, and special farm made items to you.

-Visitors to the farm enjoy the beauty of the rolling hills, the quiet atmosphere, and seeing animals out in our pastures.
-We believe that the small size and the diversity of the farm are its strengths because our time, attention and resources go directly into improving our soil and growing great-tasting food for you.
+Visitors to the farm enjoy the beautiful rolling hills, the quiet atmosphere, and seeing animals out in our pastures.
+We believe that the small size and the diversity of the farm are its strengths.
+In short, our time, attention and resources go directly into improving our soil and growing great-tasting food for you.

 Our Growing Practices